Flufd/use-current-effect/README.md

 # useCurrentEffect

-Sometimes we need to track if an effect has been cleaned up, because one of it's dependencies has changed.
-The `useCurrentEffect` hook gives us a helper parameter to track this state without the boilerplate.
+Sometimes we need to track if an effect has been cleaned up, because one of it's dependencies has changed, or the component was unmounted.
+The `useCurrentEffect` hook gives us a helper parameter to track this state without the usual boilerplate.

 ## Installation
 `npm i use-current-effect` or just copy the hook from this repo

+## Motivation

 Dan Abramov shows us how we can track if the effect has been "cancelled" here https://overreacted.io/a-complete-guide-to-useeffect/#speaking-of-race-conditions